 - enables you to record assessments and development logs

 - holds any personal development plans (PDPs) you wish to create

 - is where your Local Education and Training Board (LETB) or deanery submit your Annual Review of Competence Progress (ARCP) outcomes.

-The ARCP is the formal review of your progress in training.
-It is conducted by your deanery or LETB and determines whether you are meeting your training requirements.
+- The Annual Review of Competence Progress, or ARCP, is the formal review of your progress in training.
+It is conducted by your deanery and determines whether you are meeting your training requirements.

 Progressing through training - 'must haves'

-To progress satisfactorily in training you will need ARCP outcomes for each training grade.
-This culminates in an ARCP outcome 6 for completing training.
-You will also need to meet the minimum training times for each level of training.
+- To progress satisfactorily in training you will need ARCP outcomes for each training grade, usually ST1-ST7.
+This culminates in an ARCP outcome 6 for completing training, usually at ST8.

 This diagram explains the training pathway from recruitment to completion of training.

 A sub-specialty in paediatrics is a focused area of particular expertise in training.
 The generic elements of all paediatricians remain the same throughout their training, for example communication skills, patient management and patient safety.
 These are judged at the same standard in order to complete training.